 - 2. The city created a Sustainability Commission in 2014. - 3.
-Collaborate with schools to educate students about opportunities to be more energy efficient and to reduce, reuse and recycle.
+Indio collaborates with schools to educate students about opportunities to be more energy efficient and to reduce, re-use and recycle.
 The city worked with five elementary schools to bring the EcoHero program to the schools.
 The EcoHero works with music to teach recycling and sustainability to students in a 90 minute assembly.

-- 4. Participate in the CoolCalifornia Challenge, which challenges local agencies to engage residents in taking action to reduce household energy and vehicle miles traveled.
+- 4. Indio participates in the CoolCalifornia Challenge, which challenges local agencies to engage residents in taking action to reduce household energy and vehicle miles traveled.
 The City of Indio participated in the CoolCalifornia Challenge in partnership with the Indio High School Environmental Club.
 The city and high school did not win the challenge, but earned enough money to purchase a state of the art Soofa Solar Bench for the Indio High School campus. - 5.
-The city purchased solar panels and a solar generator for our outreach events to educate about renewable energy as well as reduce the amount of printed material needed at the community events.
+Indio purchased solar panels and a solar generator for our outreach events to educate about renewable energy as well as reduce the amount of printed material needed at the community events. - 6.
+Indio hosts sustainability collection events where e-Waste can be dropped off.
+City also uses a grant from CalRecycle to hold household hazardous waste collection events. - 7.
+Indio holds a compost exchange at the sustainability collection events where people can bring in food waste and the city will exchange it for a reusable bucket of organic compost and a planting guide.
+The food waste is taken to a local composting facility.